alexanderisora/aniro/README.md

   // defaults to 30
   gap: 30,

-  // disable the whole animation when bottom is scrolled to.
+  // disable the whole animation when the bottom is reached.
 Recommended for better performance
   // defaults to false
   disableWhenBottomReached: false
 })